i18next/i18next-gitbook/principles/namespaces.md

 ## technical / editoral reasons

 More often you don't want to load all the translations upfront or at least reduce the amount loaded.
-This reason often goes hand in hand with the one translation file gets to large and you start loosing the overview scrolling through hundred of text fragments.
+This reason often goes hand in hand with the one translation file gets too large and you start losing the overview scrolling through hundred of text fragments.

 - namespace per view/page
 - namespace per application section / feature set (admin area, ...)